-The Audit Committee comprises of four Directors - Mr. Sharad M Kulkarni - (Chairman), Mr. Anil Singhvi, Mr. Mahendra Singh Mehta and Mr. N.R.
-Acharyulu.
+The Audit Committee comprises of four Directors - Mr. Mahendra Singh Mehta - (Chairman), Mr. Anil Singhvi, Mr. N.R.
+Acharyulu and Dr. Mita Dixit.
 All the Members of the Audit Committee have accounting and financial management expertise.
 The Chairman of the Audit Committee attends the Annual General Meetings of the Company to answer shareholders queries.

 In accordance with Section 177(1) of the Companies Act, 2013 and as per the requirements of SEBI Circular dated April 17, 2014 for amendment to Equity Listing Agreement (which is effective from October 1, 2014) , the Board of Directors of the Company at their meeting held on May 2, 2014, have approved new terms of reference for the Audit Committee.
 Further the Audit Committee has been granted powers as prescribed under (SEBI LODR).

-Further the terms of reference of the Audit Committee have been amended by the Company on May 9, 2019 to bring in line with the requirements of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) (second amendment) Regulations, 2021 with effect from April 1, 2019.
+Further the terms of reference of the Audit Committee have been amended by the Company on June 23, 2021 to bring in line with the requirements of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) (second amendment) Regulations, 2021 with effect from June 23, 2021.

 - Overseeing the company’s financial reporting process and the disclosure of its financial information to ensure that the financial statements are correct, sufficient and credible;

 - Approval of payment to statutory auditors for any other services rendered by the statutory auditors;

 - Reviewing, with the Management, the annual financial statements and auditor’s report thereon before submission to the Board for approval, with particular reference to:

 - Matters required to be included in the Director’s Responsibility Statement to be included in the Board’s report in terms of clause (c) of sub-section (3) of section 134 of the Companies Act, 2013

 - Changes, if any, in accounting policies and practices and reasons for the same

 - Major accounting entries involving estimates based on the exercise of judgment by management.

 - Significant adjustments made in the financial statements arising out of audit findings